SkyRex06/Technovate_chatbot/README.md

 </head>
 <body>

-<h1>Chatbot Project</h1>
+<h1>Task-Based Chatbot Project</h1>

-<p>A chatbot designed to perform specific tasks as per user commands.
-This project is aimed at demonstrating chatbot functionalities with customized task execution.</p>
+<p>This chatbot is a task-oriented virtual assistant developed to perform specific tasks as per user commands.
+It's designed for modularity and ease of use, providing an interactive interface where users can access various functions efficiently.
+Built with Python, this project emphasizes customizability and ease of integration into larger systems.</p>

 <h2>Table of Contents</h2>
 <ul>